History of Ryan Gosling in Timeline

 Ryan Gosling

-Ryan Gosling is a Canadian actor known for his work in both independent films and major studio productions.
-His films have collectively grossed over $2 billion globally.
-He has received several awards, including a Golden Globe, and has been nominated for multiple Academy Awards, British Academy Film Awards, and a Primetime Emmy Award, recognizing his significant contributions to the film industry.
+Ryan Gosling is a Canadian actor known for his work in both independent and mainstream films.
+He has received critical acclaim, including a Golden Globe Award, and has been nominated for multiple Academy Awards, Primetime Emmy Awards, and British Academy Film Awards, solidifying his presence in the entertainment industry.

 On November 12, 1980, Ryan Thomas Gosling was born.
-He is a Canadian actor known for his roles in both independent films and major studio features.
+He is a Canadian actor known for his work in both independent films and major studio features.

 Others born on this day/year